Material Research Laboratory

 Don’t miss our deadlines.

-The UC Santa Barbara Materials Research Laboratory and the NSF MRSEC program are committed to providing access to a diverse group of students, researchers and faculty and to providing an equitable and inclusive environment for all.
+The UC Santa Barbara Materials Research Laboratory and the NSF MRSEC program are committed to providing a welcoming environment for all students, researchers, and faculty members and other partners.

 Support for this program is provided by the National Science Foundation, Division of